2663211/Clubs-Connect/terrestrial-trappist/src/content/docs/testing/testplan.md

 - Posting on a CSO page
 - Following a CSO
 - API functionality
-- Creating a CSO event
+- Creating a CSO events
+- API testing
+- Test files for all componest

 ## Out of Scope (Features not to be tested)

 - Browser compatibility across different platforms
 - External APIs from third-party projects
+- Index.js, report web vitals

 ## Environment & Tools